aakash1730/Escape-Problem/ReadMe.txt

 Enter Point 2, y coordinate: 2 <--- (user input)

-You can also run using any ide. source code is attached in zip.
+You can also run using any ide.

 1. Open project in any ide(eclipse, intellij)
 2. Run maven clean, install